Keeping It 100!

-"Keeping It 100!" is the first episode of the eighth season of RuPaul's Drag Race.
-It is the show's 100th episode overall.
+"Keeping It 100!" is the first episode of the eighth season of the American television series RuPaul's Drag Race.
+It is the show's 100th episode overall, originally airing on March 7, 2016.
+The main challenge tasks contestants with recreating looks inspired by previous challenges on the show.
 Nicole Richie is a guest judge.
-Former contestant Morgan McMichaels makes a guest appearance, as do previous winners from the show as part of a photo shoot for the mini-challenge.
+Former contestant Morgan McMichaels makes a guest appearance, as do previous winners from the show as part of a photo shoot for the mini-challenge with Mathu Andersen.
+Former contestants Latrice Royale, Raven, and Shannel also make guest appearances, introducing themes on the runway.